FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Weld command
 ++++++++++++++++

-Click the "Weld" icon to enter the Weld command editing interface
+Click the "Weld" icon to enter the Weld command editing interface.

 This command is mainly used for welding machine peripherals.
 Before adding this command, please confirm whether the welding machine configuration is completed in the user peripherals.
 For details, see the chapter on robot peripherals.